wpilibsuite/frc-docs/source/docs/beta/tasks/beta-task-overview.rst

 Task 3 - Port Previous Robot Code (Targeted Completion 11/18/19)
 ----------------------------------------------------------------

-The purpose of Task 3 is to port a previous year's robot code (2019 preferred) with the 2020 Control System software and bring it to full functionality.
+The purpose of Task 3 is to port the previous year's robot code with the new Control System software and bring it to full functionality.
 This Task consists of 2 Objectives and 1 Optional Objective:

-   1. Port Existing Robot Code to 2020 System
+   1. Port Existing Robot Code to new System
    2. Wireless Operation of FRC Robot
    3. (Optional) Offseason Competition with Existing FRC Robot